binaryage/cljs-zones/readme.md

      3. call `f` with applied arguments from `g`
      4. set currently active zone to be `last-active-zone`

-As you can see, the implementation the wrapping is cheap.
+As you can see, this implementation of wrapping is cheap.
 We are just juggling around pointers to bags which should be fast, because we are not creating new javascript objects on each invocation.
-Additionally during binding frame creation we pay only for newly re-bound "vars", not all existing dynamic "vars".
-Dynamics "var" lookup is cheap as well because it uses normal object property access and Javascript engine has to walk protype chain if needed.
+Additionally during a new binding frame creation we pay only for newly re-bound "vars", not all existing dynamic "vars".
+Dynamics "var" lookup is cheap as well because it boils down to normal object property access and that's Javascript job.
+Javascript engines are good at walking protype chains.

 > Nice, so we can track multiple zones if needed?

 Good catch!
-Yes, cljs-zones provides simplified API which implicitly works with `default-zone` for your convenience.
+Yes, cljs-zones provides a simplified API which implicitly works with `default-zone` for your convenience.
 But you can create your own zones and use them for different purposes.
-E.g. I could imagine you could solve performance issues by splitting your `default-zone` if it got too big or deep.
+E.g. I could imagine you could gain some performance by splitting your `default-zone` if it got too big or deep.

 > Is it compatible with ancient ECMAScript 3 Javascript engines?